 Chemotherapy is the most common type of systemic therapy used for mesothelioma.
 It usually works by keeping the cancer cells from growing, dividing, and making more cells.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 Peritoneal mesothelioma.
 As mentioned in the Surgery section (above), chemotherapy is often given directly into the abdomen after surgery.
-IV chemotherapy is also used.
-Just as with pleural mesothelioma, the combination of pemetrexed with cisplatin or carboplatin are most often used for treatment.
+Delivering chemotherapy through an IV (through a vein; intravenously) is also used.
+Like pleural mesothelioma, the drug combination of pemetrexed with cisplatin or carboplatin is most often used for treatment.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 The most common side effects from the drugs used to treat mesothelioma include damage to the kidneys, numbness and tingling in the fingers or toes, rash, a higher risk of infection from a low white blood count, or anemia.
 Patients may experience other side effects as well.
 Patients receiving these types of chemotherapy are given the vitamins B12 and folic acid to lower the risk of these side effects.
 Other medications, such as those used to prevent vomiting, are also available to relieve many of these side effects.
 These side effects usually go away after treatment is finished.
 Talk with your doctor about possible side effects of your chemotherapy plan and how they can be managed.